 ¨Of all the books in the world, the best are found in the pages of a passport.¨

 Note: These comments are guidelines only.
-Governments change the entrance requirements all the time, and regulations can be confusing.
+Governments constantly change entrance requirements, and regulations can be confusing.
 Please check with the country’s consulate you are visiting, guidebooks, your home country’s travel advisories, and online travel forums for more up-to-date and accurate information.

 What are International Travel Visas?

-The term international travel visas is sometimes confusing because technically, all a visa means is permission to enter a country.
+The term “international travel visa” is sometimes confusing because, technically, all a visa means is permission to enter a country.